 Interview with Daniel Miller, professor of anthropology at University College London.
 His earlier work was on material culture and consumption.
 Since 2000 he has been researching and developing programmes in Digital Anthropology.
 He is author/editor of 41 books.
 He previously directed the Why We Post project on the use and consequence of social media.
 Today ...

 Interview with Dr. Philipp Budka, Lecturer in the Department of Social and Cultural Anthropology, University of Vienna, and the M.A. program Visual and Media Anthropology at the Free University Berlin / HMWK Berlin.
 How do you evaluate the current push to ‘live' our personal lives with and through digital technologies?
-As an anthropologist who has ...
+Philipp Budka: As an anthropologist ...

 Interview with Prof. Thomas Hylland Eriksen, an anthropologist and writer based at the Department of Social Anthropology, University of Oslo.
 His work is motivated by a triple concern: to understand the present world, to understand what it means to be human, and to help bring about social and environmental change.
 How do you evaluate the ...